 Chief Executive Officer

-Babjak has served as the Academy’s CEO since 2009.
-Her responsibility is oversight of all entities under the organization’s umbrella, including the management of the Academy’s Headquarters Team.
+Babjak has served as the Academy's CEO since 2009.
+Her responsibility is oversight of all entities under the organization’s umbrella, including the management of the Academy's Headquarters Team.
 Babjak directs 173 employees and is responsible for managing nearly $55 million in revenue (including investment returns), $34 million in operating expense and nearly $97 million in total assets.
-Babjak also is CEO of the Academy’s Foundation, the organization’s philanthropic arm and the only charitable organization devoted exclusively to promoting nutrition and dietetics.
+Babjak also is CEO of the Academy’s Foundation, the only charitable organization devoted exclusively to promoting nutrition and dietetics.

 Babjak is a graduate of the University of Illinois at Chicago and earned a master's degree in library and information science from Dominican University in Illinois.